-- UK General Data Protection Regulation (UK GDPR) the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 - Data Protection Act 2018 (DPA 2018)
+UK General Data Protection Regulation (UK GDPR) - the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020

+Data Protection Act 2018 (DPA 2018)

-It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.

-It also reflects the ICO's guidance for the use of surveillance cameras and personal information.
+It also reflects the ICO's Guidance for the use of surveillance cameras and personal information.